TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/2-using-different-output-formats.rst

 Switching php class of view
 ---------------------------

-In order to use this view, these are multiple possible ways within controller:
+To use this view, these are multiple possible ways within the controller:

 .. rst-class:: bignums